bmf-san/Rubel/README.md

 **Under Development**

-# Laravel React Blog Boilerplate
+# Rubel
-This is a blog boilerplate working with Laravel, React.
+Rubel is the cms working with Laravel and React.

+# Features
++ Easy to use
++ Developer friendly

 # Architecture
 + PHP7